Parziwal/shopping-list-aws-demo/README.md

 ## Intorduction

 This is a sample or demo application for AWS development.
-The purpose of the app to learn and try out most of the AWS cloud computing services.
+The purpose of the app to learn and try out most of the __AWS__ cloud computing services and __Terraform__ deployment workflows.

 The application implements a simple __Shopping List__ app, in which users can manage their shopping lists in one place and share with others.